vmakarov28/Alpaca-Stock-Trading-Bot/README.md

     export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH
         Save and run source ~/.bashrc.

-Verify Installation and Run the Program

-- In WSL, install PyTorch with CUDA support: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128` (use cu128 for CUDA 12.8; adjust if your version differs).

-- Test CUDA: Run `python -c "import torch; print(torch.cuda.is_available())"`.
-It should return True.

 ### Troubleshooting

 If CUDA is not detected: Check nvidia-smi in WSL for GPU info.